-Both of these awards recognize second and third-year law students who are members of an underrepresented racial or ethnic group who, although still students, have nonetheless contributed to the IP law profession through work experience relevant to the practice of intellectual property law, achievement in intellectual property law coursework, active membership or leadership roles in intellectually property law student organizations, published writings on intellectual property law topics, or other efforts that advance the study or practice of intellectual property law.
+Both of these awards recognize diversity-minded second and third-year law students, who although still students, have nonetheless contributed to the IP law profession through (1) work experience relevant to the practice of intellectual property law, (2) achievement in intellectual property law coursework, (3) active membership or leadership roles in intellectual property law student organizations, (4) published writings on intellectual property law topics, or (5) other efforts that advance the study or practice of intellectual property law.
 Any ABA-accredited law school offering at least one course on an intellectual property law subject may nominate a single individual who will then be considered for each of these awards.

-- A letter of recommendation identifying the student candidate and explaining why the nominee is believed to be deserving of the award.
-This letter should be no more than 500 words in length and submitted via email from the faculty member’s law school email account to JanJancinAward@DiversityInIPLaw.org.]
+1. A faculty member recommendation identifying the nominee and explaining why the nominee is believed to be deserving of the award.
+This recommendation should be no more than 500 words in length and submitted via email from the faculty member’s law school email account to JanJancinAward@DiversityInIPLaw.org.]

-2. The completed nominee online application form, including a 500-word-or-less essay by the student candidate discussing their personal achievements in the field of IP law.
+2. The completed nominee online application form, including a 500-word-or-less essay by the nominee discussing the nominee’s personal achievements in the field of IP law.

 The Foundation’s Jan Jancin Award Committee selects the winners of both the Jan Jancin Award and the AIPLA Past Presidents Award in June or July each year from among the completed nominations received between January 1 and May 26 of that year.
 Questions concerning this award can be directed to JanJancinAward@DiversityInIPLaw.org.

 We look forward to receipt via email of your law school faculty recommendation and your completed online nominee application form in advance of the May 26 deadline.